 No facilities exist to deliver water directly from IID to SDCWA.
 Accordingly, Metropolitan and SDCWA entered into an exchange contract, pursuant to which SDCWA makes available to Metropolitan at its intake at Lake Havasu on the Colorado River the conserved Colorado River water acquired by SDCWA from IID and water allocated to SDCWA that has been conserved as a result of the lining of the All-American and Coachella Canals.
 See "-Quantification Settlement Agreement" above.
 Metropolitan delivers an equal volume of water from its own sources of supply through portions of its delivery system to SDCWA.
 The deliveries to both Metropolitan and SDCWA are deemed to be made in equal monthly increments.
 In consideration for the conserved water made available to Metropolitan by SDCWA, a lower rate is paid by SDCWA for the exchange water delivered by Metropolitan.
 The price payable by SDCWA is calculated using the charges set by Metropolitan's Board from time to time to be paid by its member agencies for the conveyance of water through Metropolitan's facilities.
-See "METROPOLITAN REVENUES-Wheeling and Exchange Charges" and "-Litigation Challenging Rate Structure" in this Appendix A for a description of Metropolitan's charges for the conveyance of water through Metropolitan's facilities and litigation in which SDCWA and IID are challenging such charges.
+See "METROPOLITAN REVENUES-Wheeling and Exchange Charges" and "-Litigation Challenging Rate Structure" in this

+Appendix A for a description of Metropolitan's charges for the conveyance of water through Metropolitan's facilities and litigation in which SDCWA and IID are challenging such charges.
 In 2011, 143,243 acre-feet were delivered by SDCWA for exchange, consisting of 63,278 acre-feet of IID conservation plus 79,965 acre-feet of conserved water from the Coachella Canal and All-American Canal lining projects.
 In 2012, 186,861 acre-feet were delivered by SDCWA for exchange, consisting of 106,722 acre-feet of IID conservation plus 80,139 acre-feet of conserved water from the Coachella Canal and All-American Canal lining projects.
 In 2013, 180,256 acre-feet were delivered by SDCWA for exchange, consisting of 100,000 acre-feet of IID conservation plus 80,256 acre-feet of conserved water from the Coachella Canal and All-American Canal lining projects.
+In 2014, 179,993 acre-feet were delivered by SDCWA for exchange, consisting of 100,000 acre-feet of IID conservation plus 79,993 acre-feet of conserved water from the Coachella Canal and All-American Canal lining projects.

-The QSA agreements provided for delivery of 80,000 acre-feet of water conserved by IID in 2011.
-The delivery of conserved water fell short by 16,722 acre-feet.
+The QSA agreements provided for delivery of 80,000 acre feet of water conserved by IID in 2011.
+The delivery of conserved water fell short by 16,722 acre feet.
 In accordance with the terms of the exchange contract, Metropolitan served SDCWA with a Notice of Default.
 The exchange contract provides that SDCWA will pay the lower water rate based on deliveries of exchange water that match the volume of conserved water made available by IID in each calendar year.
-Metropolitan invoiced SDCWA for its higher water rate on the 16,722 acre-feet of additional non-exchange water delivered in 2011.
+Metropolitan invoiced SDCWA for its higher-water rate on the 16,722 acre feet of additional non-exchange water delivered in 2011.
 SDCWA paid this invoice under protest.
-Metropolitan agreed to exchange with SDCWA up to an additional 16,722 acre-feet in 2012 if IID delivered that volume of conserved water after meeting its 2012 obligation of 90,000 acre-feet.
-IID was able to obtain and deliver the additional 16,722 acre-feet by reducing its use of Colorado River water and Metropolitan credited back to SDCWA the amount paid under protest.
+Metropolitan agreed to exchange with SDCWA up to an additional 16,722 acre feet in 2012 if IID delivered that volume of conserved water after meeting its 2012 obligation of 90,000 acre feet.
+IID was able to obtain and deliver the additional 16,722 acre feet by reducing its use of Colorado River water and Metropolitan credited back to SDCWA the amount paid under protest.